antvis/G6/docs/manual/middle/states/defaultBehavior.en.md

 ### collapse-expand-group

 - Description: Collapse or expand a node group;
+- Configurations:
   - `type: 'collapse-expand-group'`
-- Configurations:
-  - trigger: The operation for collapsing and expanding.
+  - `trigger`: The operation for collapsing and expanding.
 Options: `click` and `dblclick`. `dblclick` by default, which means double click.

 **Default Configuration**